troii/Rudeltippen/README.md

 E-Mail: admin@foo.bar
 ```

 Changing of this credentials is mandatory!
 You can change your credentials under "My Profile".
+Please not, that you have to change your e-Mail first, Otherwise you won't recieve the confirmation for the password change.

 ### Step 6